mjbots/moteus/docs/reference.md

 - `c` - fixed current override: while in affect, treat the control like `fixed_voltage_mode`, but instead commanding a fixed current.
 - `b` - if non-zero, then ignore all `servopos` position bounds
+- `D` - the amount of D axis current to apply in A

 The position, velocity, maximum torque, and all optional fields have the same semantics as for the register protocol documented above.